tanggengyan/tanggengyan.github.io/README.md

 <img src="1664867172379.jpg" class="floatpic" width="480" height="480">

-Hi 👋 My name is **Hanlin Cai (蔡汉霖)**.
+Hi 👋 My name is **Gengyan Tang(唐耕砚)**.
 Here is [my latest CV](https://caihanlin.com/file/CV-HanlinCAI.pdf).

-I am a junior majoring in Automation at [Fuzhou University](https://www.fzu.edu.cn/) (China) and Robotics and Intelligent Devices at [Maynooth University](https://maynoothuniversity.ie/) (Ireland, Combined Degrees).
+I am a master student in Journalism at [Sichuan Academy of Social Sciences](https://www.ssas.cn/) (China).

+## Research Interests

+My research focuses on ethical issues in scholarly publishing, and I’m particularly interested in the topics of inclusion, equity, transparency, diversity in scholarly publishing.
+In my master’s dissertation and published papers, I explored the issues of pervading individualism in the academic community and how academic tournaments result in the predatory journals.

 ## Social Media

-[My Chinese Website](https://mieclance.club/) averages over 1000+ unique visits monthly, [My Zhihu](https://www.zhihu.com/people/chlire) account has more than 1200+ followers and 13000+ likes.
-In addition, [My Bilibili](https://space.bilibili.com/594030035) (Chinese YouTube) account possesses around 2000 fans.
-Ultimately, if you are interested in my experience, here is [My Europass resume (CV)](https://caihanlin.com/file/Europass-CV-Hanlin-CAI.pdf).
+In 2021, I founded the WeChat Offical Account Journal Observer(期刊观察).
+From time to time, I have been sharing profound research findings on scholarly publishing, sociology of science and scientometrics on the Journal Observer.
+As of 1 Feb 2023, the Journal Observer had 2,700 subscribers, with an average of 400 reads per article.

 ## Statement